fortrabbit/help/docs/craft-3-about.md

 ### Modern workflow

 Experienced developers who are ready to work with a terminal, [Git](/git) and [Composer](/composer) will benefit most from our advanced workflows.
-This is were our 💜s are.
+This is where our 💜s are.

 1. **[Install Craft CMS locally](craft-3-install-local)**: Install new with Composer or use an existing project
 2. **[Setup Craft for fortrabbit](/craft-3-setup)**: Prepare environments, sync database